hohler/Mensa-Webservice/README.md

 - Get weekly menu plan
 - Get update status

+###API token
+For each request an API token must be appened to the base url.
+For more details send me an email: a.rueedlinger AT gmail.com

 ###Versioning
 For each request the API version must be specified.
 The current API version is v1.